ahabegger/CA-2-HCOMB/README.md

 ## Related Repositories

-- [Lattice-2-Backbone](https://github.com/ahabegger/Lattice-2-Backbone): This repository contains the inverse of CA-2-HCOMB, converting simplified structures into CA Backbones.
+- [HCOMB-2-CA](https://github.com/ahabegger/HCOMB-2-CA): This repository contains the inverse of CA-2-HCOMB, converting simplified honeycomb structures into a CA backbones.

 - [Quantum-Protein-Lattice-Folding](https://github.com/ahabegger/Quantum-Protein-Lattice-Folding): This repository contains the code for the Quantum Protein Lattice Folding project, which uses CA-2-HCOMB to generate simplified structures for quantum computing simulations.